4.2.1 Putting down the layout lines

 8. Locate yard and ladder tracks using the yard ladder turnout template.
 Cut and mark as described.

-9. Mark finalized tie lines for straight, easement, curve and yard turnout lines over the Silver Sharpie/ exacto lines with the black Sharpie.
+9. Mark finalized tie lines for straight, easement, curve and yard turnout lines over the Silver Sharpie/ Exacto lines with the black Sharpie.

-10. Mark bridge abutment location lines with blue Sharpie over exacto lines.
+10. Mark bridge abutment location lines with blue Sharpie over Exacto lines.
 Use a carpenter square to ensure the perpendicular to the track (when appropriate).

 11. Use the appropriate templates and mark ballast and drainage lines in black Sharpie.